sympy/SymPEPs/SymPEP-XXXX.md

 With static typing, users of SymPy will benefit from improved code suggestions, better error messages, and increased confidence in the correctness of their code.
 For instance, when working with symbolic expressions, the static type system can help catch potential issues in function calls, attribute accesses, and type mismatches.
 This will lead to a more intuitive and reliable programming experience for SymPy users.

+For example, the functions can be static typed as follows:

 ```python
 from typing import List
 from sympy import Expr, Symbol